Accounting Software Quick & Dirty Recommendations

 million to $200 million, we recommend the following:

-to 100,000.
-Navision features a very fast and stable database, great
+the 10 module or advanced module editions.
+Dynamics NAV features a very fast and stable database, great

-customization capabilities, terrific drill around audit trails, fixed assets, Human resources,
+customization capabilities, terrific drill around audit trails, fixed assets,

 contact management, manufacturing, web shop modules, advanced